-Most often, a doctor will start by encouraging you to try pain management techniques and physical therapy options to help resolve your back pain.
-Sometimes, a herniated disc can heal on its own, without further medical intervention.
-Some patients, however, will not experience a natural resolution of their symptoms and may find themselves struggling with ongoing pain.
+A doctor will often start by encouraging you to try pain management techniques and physical therapy options to help resolve your back pain.
+Sometimes, a herniated disc can heal independently without further medical intervention.
+Some patients, however, will not experience a natural resolution of their symptoms and may struggle with ongoing pain.

 Surgery can provide one treatment option for herniated disc problems and pain after a car accident.
 Many of today’s procedures are much less invasive than the ones used 10 to 15 years ago, which makes surgery a much more viable option for dealing with ongoing herniated disc pain.

 Surgery, however, may mean significantly increased expenses after your car accident–not to mention further time off work as you manage your recovery.
-Talk to your doctor about what treatment options you have available and how to get the best possible resolution to your herniated disc pain after a serious car accident.
+Talk to your doctor about your available treatment options and how to get the best possible resolution to your herniated disc pain after a serious car accident.

 What Compensation Do You Deserve After a Herniated Disc in a Car Accident?

-If you suffered a herniated disc in a car accident, you may deserve substantial compensation for your injuries.
+If you suffered a herniated disc in a car accident, you might deserve substantial compensation for your injuries.
 Herniated discs can bring with them immense pain and suffering as well as considerable medical bills.
-Talking with a car accident attorney in Houston after your diagnosis is a good idea.
+After your diagnosis, talking with a car accident attorney in Houston is a good idea.
 When determining how much compensation you deserve, consider these key elements.

-What medical treatments did you receive for your herniated disc?
+What medical treatment did you receive for the herniated discs?

 Then, you may need to look for solutions to your pain.
 Some accident victims may resolve their pain with physical therapy and lifestyle changes.
 Temporary resolutions may include heat or cold therapy or pain medication.

-If healing does not progress naturally, on its own, patients may need to undergo surgery in order to correct disc herniation.
+If healing does not progress naturally on its own, patients may need to undergo surgery to correct disc herniation.
 As a result, you may have significantly increased overall medical bills: not just the cost of the surgery itself, but the cost of physical therapy following the surgery and follow-ups with your doctor.

-All those medical costs can add up quickly in the aftermath of a car accident.
-Fortunately, you can include the cost of your medical expenses as part of your personal injury claim.
+All those medical costs can add up quickly after a car accident.
+Fortunately, you can include the cost of your medical expenses as part of your injury claim.

 Did You Suffer a Herniated Disc in an Accident Caused by Another Driver’s Negligence?

-If you suffered a herniated disc in an accident caused by another driver’s negligence, the car accident attorneys at Baumgartner Law Firm Accident & Injury Lawyers can help.
+If you suffered a herniated disc in an accident caused by another driver’s negligence, the car accident attorneys at Baumgartner Law Firm Personal Injury Lawyers could help.
 Contact us today for a free consultation about your right to a personal injury claim.

 Call (281) 587-1111 for a free case evaluation or email us!